bigbluebutton/bigbluebutton/docs/docs/development/dev-guide.md

 - bbb-learning-dashboard -- a live dashboard available to moderators, which displays user activity information that can be useful for instructors
 - bbb-fsesl-akka -- Component to send commands to FreeSWITCH
 - bbb-playback-presentation -- Record and playback script to create presentation layout
+- bbb-export-annotations -- Handles capture of breakout content and annotated presentation download
 - bbb-webrtc-sfu -- Server that bridges incoming requests from client to Kurento
 - kurento-media-server -- WebRTC media server for sending/receiving/recording video (webcam and screen share)
 - bbb-freeswitch-core -- WebRTC media server for sending/receiving/recording audio